-Sand and shingle accumulate and forms a narrow ridge where the direction of the coast changes.
+Sand and shingle accumulate and form a narrow ridge where the direction of the coast changes.
 Larger material, such as pebbles, is found at the start of the spit at Salthouse.

-The spit constantly changes shapes due to the processes of erosion, transportation and deposition.
+The spit constantly changes shapes due to erosion, transportation and deposition processes.
 The image below shows an area of deposition close to the mouth of Blakeley Harbour.

 On the sheltered, inland side of the spit, saltmarsh has formed, providing a rich habitat for a range of wildlife.

-The marshlands have formed on the inland, sheltered side of the Blakeney Point as silt levels have increased.
-The saltmarsh is colonised by plants, partially submerged at high tide and visible at low tide.
-The environment provides important international breeding grounds for migrating birds including arctic terns, oyster-catchers and brent geese.
+As silt levels have increased, the marshlands have formed on the inland, sheltered side of Blakeney Point.
+The salt marsh is colonised by plants, partially submerged at high tide and visible at low tide.
+The environment provides important international breeding grounds for migrating birds, including arctic terns, oyster-catchers and Brent geese.
 Additionally, the spit is a breeding ground for grey and common seals.

 Blakeney Point is both a Site of Special Scientific Interest (SSSI) and an Area of Outstanding Natural Beauty (AONB).